 While some of these components have been isolated, like CBD and THC, many others have not.
 Israeli researcher Raphael Mechoulam and his colleagues believe using whole plant marijuana allows all of the components found in marijuana to work together, resulting in a greater therapeutic effect than any single compound accomplishes on its own.
 Most liquid cannabis does not contain the terpenes found in raw, whole plant marijuana, which could weaken the potential therapeutic effect.
 In addition, many patients find eating raw, whole plant marijuana is an effective way to derive the therapeutic benefits of the plant without the high associated with smoking or vaporizing it.

 Seriously ill patients frequently face tremendous medical costs, but often have no income or rely on government disability benefits.
 Government-issued and private medical insurance will not cover the cost of medical cannabis, forcing patients to pay the full price for their treatment.
-Cannabis in its natural, flower form is significantly less expensive than products that have been processed, and access to it would ease the financial burden on patients.
-The two states with operational programs that did not allow flower — Minnesota and New York — have had exorbitant prices, resulting in many families paying hundreds of dollars each month.
-(Following regulatory changes in late 2017, New York will be allowing flower but only in ground, metered doses.)
+Whole plant cannabis is significantly less expensive than products that have been processed, and access to whole plant cannabis would ease the financial burden on patients.

-As medical cannabis expert Sunil Kumar Aggarwal, MD, Ph.D., explains, flower is more effective than processed medical cannabis:
+As medical cannabis expert Sunil Kumar Aggarwal, MD, Ph.D., explains, whole plant is more effective than processed medical cannabis: